 By celebrating the life and legacy of a departed person, while ensuring a dignified farewell, a non-religious funeral can offer family and friends the opportunity to create a unique and personal ceremony.
-Here are some of the key areas to understand when making a decision:
+But, what is a humanist funeral service?
+What options are available for a non-religious service?
+Where can you hold one?

 Where can you hold a humanist or non-religious funeral service?